 Font and Colors

-At the same time, the most recognizable sign of Indiana University is a trident, which appeared the century before last.
+At the same time, the most recognizable sign of Indiana University is a trident, which appeared a century ago.
 This simple figure consists of the letters “I” and “U.” But it has much more meaning than the usual monogram.
 It has become a powerful and iconic symbol familiar to almost everyone in the Midwest United States.
 Academic campuses, student organizations, and sports teams use it, and it is depicted on souvenirs and clothing.
 So, the trident can be considered a distinctive trademark of the university.